 Proper hiking equipment

-Pack a 30-litre backpack to be sure that you have enough room for everything you need in the Norwegian mountains.
-A map and compass, first-aid equipment, a fully charged mobile phone, and a headlamp are just some of the things we recommend you keep in your backpack.
-Scroll down the page for a complete packing list video.
+Pack a 30-litre backpack to make sure you have enough room for everything you need in the Norwegian mountains.
+A map and compass, first aid equipment, a fully charged mobile phone, and a headlamp are just some of the things we recommend you keep in your backpack.
+Scroll down to see a video with a complete list.

 Warm, suitable clothing

 Good hiking boots are recommended.
 Some parts of the hike go across rough terrain, and you will need ample foot and ankle support.
-There are occasional strong gusts at Preikestolen, so please use wind and waterproof outerwear.
-An extra set of clothes including a cap, a scarf, and gloves or mittens belong in your backpack.
+There are occasional strong gusts at Preikestolen, so use wind and waterproof outerwear.
+You should also carry an extra set of clothes, including a hat, a scarf, and gloves or mittens.

-Always bring enough food and drink when you set out on a trip.
-It is important to have enough refills to make sure your energy reserves last all the way back as well.
+Always bring enough food and water when you set out on a hike.
+It's important to have enough to make sure your energy reserves last all the way back too.

 Toilets

-There are no toilets along the trails, so use the car park facilities before you start your hike.
+There are no toilets along the trail, so use the car park facilities before you start your hike.
 If you have to go along the way, keep downhill from the trails and well away from streams and lakes.
-Bring your rubbish back to the bins at the car parks.
+Bring your rubbish back to the bins at the car park.

 How to get there

-The hike starts at the mountain cabin Preikestolen fjellstue, and you can get there by car and boat.
+The hike starts at Preikestolen Fjellstue.
+You can get there by car and boat.
 There is also a bus service from Stavanger.
-If you drive from Stavanger, you can take the ferry from Stavanger to Tau, and then continue to Preikestolen fjellstue via Jørpeland on Rv 13.
-If you travel from Sandnes, you can take the ferry from Lauvvik to Oanes and drive up to Preikestolen fjellstue from there.
-Check out options for getting to Preikestolen.
+If you are driving from Stavanger, you can take the ferry to Tau, and then continue to Preikestolen Fjellstue via Jørpeland on the Rv 13.
+From Sandnes, you can take the ferry from Lauvvik to Oanes and drive up to Preikestolen Fjellstue from there.
+See more here on how to get to Preikestolen.

-There are many other hikes around Preikestolen and in the nearby areas, including easier options.
-Check out the hiking alternatives in the Stavanger-region and Ryfylke.
+There are many other hikes around Preikestolen, including easier options.
+Find more hikes in the Stavanger region and Ryfylke on the map below.

 Get ready

-Learn about top mistakes tourist makes, and check out what to pack for summer hiking.
+Learn how to avoid common mistakes and see what to pack for summer hiking.

 Get inspired